 Numeric frequency override (1 = annual, 4 = quarterly, 12 = monthly).
 Used only when

-lambdaisNULLand the frequency cannot be inferred fromx.
+lambdaisNULLand the frequency cannot be inferred fromx.- boot_iter

 Value